joannakl/core109_f19/exam3_sample.markdown

     already added the color 'yellow'").
 When the user types the string "exit" you should stop collecting colors.
 The print out the colors entered in alphabetical order.
-3. Rewrite the following program using a "for" loop:
+3. Rewrite the following program using a `for` loop:

         x = [1,2,3,4,5]